Water

 I have worked throughout my career on California water policy, serving as the Chair of the Water, Parks, and Wildlife Committee in Sacramento, and on the board of the Marin Municipal Water Board before that.
 California’s water story is one of feast or famine, with the state experiencing devastating floods following years of drought.
 This is made worse by a changing climate, which has reduced clean drinking water supplies, put pressure on food producers, driving iconic fish and wildlife to the brink of extinction, and threatened our tourism and recreation industries.

-As the chair of the Water, Oceans, and Wildlife Subcommittee in the 116th Congress, I am working to provide a range of short- and long-term solutions to stretch water supplies and build new clean water infrastructure.
-In 2015, I introduced comprehensive drought response legislation, a range of short- and long-term solutions to stretch water supplies and build new clean water infrastructure, creating jobs without undermining environmental protections, preempting state laws, or redirecting impacts from one drought-stricken area to another.
+As the Ranking Member of the Water, Wildlife and Fisheries Subcommittee, I am working to provide a range of short- and long-term solutions to stretch water supplies and build new clean water infrastructure.
+I introduced comprehensive drought response legislation, a range of short- and long-term solutions to stretch water supplies and build new clean water infrastructure, creating jobs without undermining environmental protections, preempting state laws, or redirecting impacts from one drought-stricken area to another.
+This bill passed the House as part of the Wildfire Response and Drought Resiliency Act in July 2022.

 Modernizing the Army Corps’ Work at our Ports, Harbors, Reservoirs, and Waterways:

 I have led the effort in Congress to bring Army Corps reservoir operations in line with modern science, to help save water, and to support communities through extreme weather events.
 The Army Corps of Engineers operates many of its reservoirs—critical for the water supply of cities and towns throughout the country, including in Sonoma County—on outdated and obsolete water control manuals, some of which are as much as 60 years old.
-In the 115th Congress, I authored two key provisions in the Water Resources and Development Act (WRDA) of 2018, jump-starting a long-overdue feasibility study for raising Coyote Valley Dam, and moving ahead with much-needed reservoir operation modernization at Lake Mendocino.
+For the Water Resources and Development Act (WRDA) of 2022, I renewed my dedication to those projects and others that would benefit our community.

 River Restoration and Protection: